Chinese gymnasts pull out of World Cup in Australia due to coronavirus travel ban

-MELBOURNE (Reuters) - The Chinese gymnastics team entered into next week’s World Cup in Melbourne has pulled out due to Australian government travel restrictions put in place to limit the coronavirus outbreak, organizers said on Saturday.
+MELBOURNE, Feb 15 (Reuters) - The Chinese gymnastics team entered into next week’s World Cup in Melbourne has pulled out due to Australian government travel restrictions put in place to limit the coronavirus outbreak, organisers said on Saturday.

-The restrictions on foreign nationals traveling from China were introduced in early February and extended for another week on Thursday.
+The restrictions on foreign nationals travelling from China were introduced in early February and extended for another week on Thursday.

 The extension effectively rules out China’s participation at the Feb.
 20-23 World Cup, which offers qualifying points for this year’s Tokyo Olympics.